DeepRegNet/DeepReg/docs/doc_data_loader.md

   Same as [paired images](#configuration).

 - Unpaired images configurations
-  - The `image_shape` is the shape of images, a list of three integers.
+  - `image_shape` is the shape of images, a list of three integers.

 ### File loader